-Graduate students may be expected to do a lot of work for what feels like a minimal paycheck, although having one’s tuition waived is a big deal that can lead to substantial savings—especially in the long term when you consider the interest that student might otherwise have paid on their graduate school loans.
+Graduate students may be expected to do a lot of work for what feels like a minimal paycheck.
+But having one’s tuition waived is a big deal that can lead to substantial savings.
+This is especially true in the long term, when you consider the interest on graduate school loans.

 Is Applying For A Fellowship Worth It?

-Given the amount of work they involve and the relatively low paycheck, is applying for a fellowship worth it in the first place?
-In the end, only you can make that decision for your own educational and financial future—but here are some pros and cons to consider.
+Given the amount of work involved and the relatively low paycheck, is applying for a fellowship worth it in the first place?
+In the end, only you can make that decision for your own educational and financial future — but here are some pros and cons to consider.

 • Fellowships offer you the opportunity to gain hands-on experience in your field, which can help you hone your skills and also learn more about whether or not you like the work in the first place.